nmusaelian-rally/stories-with-tasks-by-iteration/README.md

-User Stories by Iteration with Tasks owned by selected user
+User Stories and Defects by Iteration with Tasks owned by selected user
 =========================

 ## Overview